BBC-Data-Unit/rail-season-tickets/README.md

 ## How we used the Google Places API

 We've written [an explanation of how the Google Places API can be used to find out train journey distances here](https://github.com/BBC-Data-Unit/rail-season-tickets/blob/master/google-places-api.md)

+## Follow ups

+In January 2017 we used similar techniques to report on rail season ticket rises.
+A [separate repository for that story can be found here](https://github.com/BBC-Data-Unit/rail-season-ticket-rises)